Vivian MacKerrell: Early life

-Vivian MacKerrell was the son of Janetta Mary Boyns and Scottish accountant John Alexander McKerrell.
-He had two brothers, Jock and David.
+Vivian MacKerrell was the son of Scottish accountant John Alexander McKerrell [sic - spelling] (1906-1994) and Janetta Mary (née Boyns, 1910-1987).
+The family were well-off.
+He had two brothers, John and David.
+The McKerrell parents retired to Bowmore, a town on the shores of the sea loch, Loch Indaal, on the Isle of Islay, where Vivian enjoyed visiting.
 MacKerrell attended the private Trent College near Nottingham.

 Personality

 As a student at the Central School of Speech and Drama in London, he shared a house in Albert Street, Camden, London with the musician David Dundas and film director Bruce Robinson, writer and director of Withnail & I (1987).
-Another house mate, actor Michael Feast, described MacKerrell as a "Splenetic wastrel of a fop", whilst Robinson has said he was a "Jack of all but a master of none", declaring himself a great actor but doing nothing to prove this.
+Another house mate, actor Michael Feast, described MacKerrell as a "splenetic wastrel of a fop", whilst Robinson has said he was a "jack of all but a master of none", declaring himself a great actor but doing nothing to prove this.
 Robinson has also stated that MacKerrell was the funniest person he has ever met.

+MacKerrell kept a diary, in which he recorded details of his life in Camden Town: an entry in the volumes for 1974-1975 records, "After a pint, I read and corrected more of Withnail and I and when [Robinson] came back we opened the bottle of Pouilly-Fuissé which L had put out in the window box to chill."
+These volumes of diaries were put up for sale by auction at Sotheby's in London on 11 July 2024; the lot was later withdrawn.

-A biography of MacKerrell, Vivian and I, by Penzance-based author Colin Bacon was published in 2010.
+A biography of MacKerrell, Vivian and I, by Colin Bacon was published in 2010.

 Career

-In the early 1960s, MacKerrell performed with Ian McKellen in Saturday Night and Sunday Morning and with John Neville in Coriolanus at Nottingham Playhouse, where he also worked as assistant stage manager.
+In the early 1960s, MacKerrell worked at Nottingham Playhouse, both as assistant stage manager and performing with Ian McKellen in Saturday Night and Sunday Morning and with John Neville in Coriolanus.
 In the 1970s, he was the junior lead in Hadrian VII at the Mermaid Theatre.

-MacKerrell had only a handful of television and film credits, which included a Play for Today, titled "Edna, the Inebriate Woman" (1971), and Ghost Story (1974), a horror film that also starred Marianne Faithfull.
+MacKerrell had only a handful of television and film credits, which included a BBC adaptation of Les Misérables where he played the role of Marius (1967), a Play for Today titled "Edna, the Inebriate Woman" (1971), and Ghost Story (1974), a horror film that also starred Marianne Faithfull.
 He also appeared in the 1967 BBC television version of Pride and Prejudice as Mr Hurst, for which he was credited as Vivian James, an earlier stage name.